Paris planning overview

 Use the category only after the base is clear

 Paris Guide does not turn this into a broad directory.
-Each category supports a specific planning constraint in the first-wave guides.
+Each category supports a practical planning constraint in the Paris guides.

 Classic Grands Boulevards bouillon, useful for a low-friction first Paris dinner when the base is Opera, Louvre, or the 9th.